Overview

 const q = collection(..).where(..).orderBy(..).limit(..)

-We filter documents based on a property.
+We filter documents based on a value we want to find in a property.
 We request an exact value or one within a range.
+Depending on the data, we expect a single match at most or several.

 Note: documents that do not possess the property are filtered out.